Aspirin and Tranexamic Acid for Coronary Artery Surgery - ATACAS

 Presented at the ANESTHESIOLOGY Annual Meeting, October 23, 2016, Chicago, IL.

 Myles PS, Smith JA, Forbes A, et al., on behalf of the ATACAS Investigators of the ANZCA Clinical Trials Network.
 Stopping vs. Continuing Aspirin before Coronary Artery Surgery.
 N Engl J Med 2016;374:728-37.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Pericardial Disease, Vascular Medicine, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Pericardial Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Vascular Medicine

 Keywords: Aspirin, Cardiac Surgical Procedures, Cardiac Tamponade, Coronary Artery Bypass, Coronary Artery Bypass, Off-Pump, Coronary Artery Disease, Hemorrhage, Myocardial Infarction, Pulmonary Embolism, Renal Insufficiency, Stroke, Thrombosis